jchip/run-verify/README.md

 (result, next) => {}
 ```

+This is always treated as an async function taking the `result` and a `next` callback:

 - `result` - result from previous `checkFunc`
 - `next` - callback to invoke the next `checkFunc`